Tobi-Ade/tezda/README.md

-5. Short Write-up / Documentation
-In a README.md or equivalent:
-Approach: Summarize your data cleaning, EDA, and recommendation steps.
-Challenges & Insights: Note any interesting or surprising findings about the data (e.g., big outliers in budget).
-Instructions:
-How to run your code (Python version, libraries, etc.).
-If using a dashboard tool, include the link or file to open.
-If you’ve built a function recommend_movies(), show an example of how to call it.

 ### Approach to Building Recommnder system for movie dataset
 The first step was to explore the data. i found the ffg insights during exploration
 - The homepage column contained too many missing values, therefore i dropped it